Prostitution in Asia: Nepal

 Prostitution is illegal in Nepal.
 The Human Trafficking and Transportation (Control) Act, 2064, Act Number 5 of the Year 2064 (2008), criminalises prostitution and living of the earnings of prostitution by including it in the definition of human trafficking.

 For many, entering into the sex industry is the only way in which they could survive economically in Nepal.
 However, sex work is not officially recognized among the industrial or service sectors of labour.
 Sex trafficking happens on a large scale in Nepal, but voluntary sex work is common.

 Pakistan

-Prostitution in Pakistan is a taboo culture of sex-trade that exists as an open secret but illegal.
+Prostitution is illegal in Pakistan but a taboo culture of sex-trade exists as an open secret.
 Prostitution is largely based in organisational setups like brothels or furthered by individual call girls in the Punjab province of Pakistan.
 The sex trade is deemed illegal in the country due to the declaration of extramarital sex as an immoral activity.
 Pakistani prostitutes, thus, operate underground and in spite of the legal difficulties, prostitution in Pakistan is prevalent.
 In some areas of the country prostitution is strictly illegal and traditionally punishable by death, especially in the Federally Administered Tribal Areas (FATA), Khyber-Pakhtunkhwa and Balochistan regions.